Isaac-Adrian/Isaac-Adrian/README.md

 # Hi there, I'm Isaac!

 Welcome to my GitHub profile!
-I'm a Software Analyst passionate about [few things you love—e.g., coding, open-source, AI, UI/UX, etc.].
-I enjoy building projects, learning new technologies, and collaborating with the community.
+As a Software Analyst at JM Family, I strive to build strong relationships that foster collaboration and drive innovative problem-solving.
+I am passionate about identifying opportunities to create forward thinking solutions that address today’s challenges and shape a better future.

-## 🔧 Technologies & Tools
+## Technologies & Tools

 <p align="center">
   <a href="https://skillicons.dev">